 This was a very pleasant encounter, a nice group of walkers on the path I took to get to Novo Mesto, too bad they were going in the opposite direction to me....

 This photo represents the departure from Novo mesto, to get here I saw only a lot of countryside.
 I walked under a 28° sun, as soon as I saw a bar I rushed to have a beer and ate some almonds.
-During the walk under the sun and with the weight of the backpack I felt nothing and as soon as I relaxed I didn't have the strength to get up but, after a night's rest, I am ready to go again!
+During the walk under the sun and with the weight of the backpack I felt nothing and as soon as I relaxed I didn't have the strength to get up but, after a night's rest, I'm ready to go again!

 I rode along country lanes, forest paths and for many kilometers saw only countryside, a lunch of dried fruit and set off again.
 I also found among the fields a small church of St. Peter and Paul.
 Tonight I am staying in a hotel, overnight hospitality is hard to find around here but I find a different kind of hospitality...at the hotel they heard my story on a Slovenian radio station and thanked me for choosing their hotel by offering me dinner...and it was much needed!!!